 There isn’t enough available energy in a 110 Volt energy supply to produce the compressed air capacity of 4 CFM per 1HP.
 If you were running 220, you would get that, approximately.

-what would be motor rating of a compressor capable to deliver 25 cfm at 12 psi
+What would be the motor rating of a compressor capable to deliver 25 CFM at 12 psi

 I keep looking, but I have not found a formula that will allow me to convert the flow of a compressor at 90 PSI to the flow of that same compressor at 12 PSI, or any other number.

-My Response: All I can tell you is that you should get around 4 CFM of compressed air flow at around 90 PSI for each HP of compressor motor.
+All I can tell you is that you should get around 4 CFM of compressed air flow at around 90 PSI for each HP of the compressor motor.

 What that same flow would be at 12 PSI, I can’t figure out.
-It would be higher, but how much… anyone out there know?
+It would be higher, but how much… anyone out there knows?

-If you have any questions regarding CFM then please leave a comment below with a photo if applicable so that someone can help you!
+If you have any questions regarding what is CFM, please leave a comment below, with a photo if applicable, so that someone can help you!